 - C: The palate may well provide the attention-grabbing headline but its the nose and even-more-so the finish that occupy the column inches.

-Scores an amazing 91 but no higher given the swift & frenetic palate.
+Scores an amazing 91 but no higher given the swift & frenetic middle.

 - N: Buttery, salted sweet [sandwich] pickle, pomegranate syrup, some farm notes – its all here.